yankeyhotel/jquery.liveaddress/README.md

 clearly reproduces the behavior you're experiencing.
 Strip the page of all other Javascript except for what is absolutely necessary (usually just jQuery and the plugin's source code).
 Using a resource such as [jsFiddle](http://jsfiddle.net) can be useful for reproducing bugs in their true character.
 You can also use the test driver file, index.html, (described above) to reproduce errors and report those to us.
-Or, submit a pull request with the fix and we'll review it!
+Or, submit a pull request with the fix and we'll review it.